basarat/typescript-book/docs/types/never.md

 * A function never returns (e.g. if the function body has `while(true){}`)
 * A function always throws (e.g. in `function foo(){throw new Error('Not Implemented')}` the return type of `foo` is `never`)
+* A particular piece of code will never execute (e.g. previous flow control statements ensure it never gets there)

 Of course you can use this annotation yourself as well